6 Ways to Appear Smarter

 This opinion is probably contrary to most people’s views, but it provides an excellent starting point for a conversation (assuming I’m talking with someone who is at least slightly familiar with ballet).
 Even if you disagree with me, as long as I’m not presenting my ideas in an arrogant manner, the conversation has a reasonable chance of helping establish me as someone willing to think differently than the average person.

-6. Carry “Smart” Reading Material
+6. Carry Reading Material You Make You Look Smart

 It is better if you actually read the material, but since we started with the assumption that you are smart we can probably also assume that you regularly read “smart” things.
 You could carry around a copy of the Harvard Business Review or the Wall Street Journal.
 You are simply managing perceptions and trying to make sure people associate you with sources of information that they think are intelligent.